Make sure you're giving your body its best chance at being healthy.

-5. You're eating the wrong types of food.
+5. You eat the wrong types of food.

 8. You lack Vitamin D.

-Two or more alcoholic drinks will slow metabolism because your body will use the alcohol for fuel, instead of the fat your storing.
+Two or more alcoholic drinks will slow metabolism because your body will use the alcohol for fuel, instead of the fat you're storing.
 Indulge in a drink occasionally.
-But don't over do it if you want to maintain a healthy weight.
+But don't overdo it if you want to maintain a healthy weight.

 10. You lack the right amount of calcium.

 Calcium is what determines your body's fat metabolism.
 The amount of calcium you ingest will dictate if calories are used as fuel or stored as fat, causing weight gain and a sluggish metabolism.

 Drink milk or eat low-fat dairy products that are calcium-fortified, like cheeses and yogurts, to make sure you're getting enough calcium.